 Attorney, civil rights activist, and community advocate.

-Mr. Contreras has a robust law practice in the areas of civil rights, personal injury, trials and criminal defense.
-Mr. Contreras litigates a broad range of cases primarily focused on wrongful death cases and civil rights cases affecting constitutional rights.
-On average, Mr. Contreras takes at least seven (7) cases to trial per year.
-Mr. Contreras has also successfully prevailed at the Ninth Circuit of Appeals.
-Mr. Contreras is the principal of the Law Offices of Christian Contreras, PLC which is a multi-attorney firm.
+Christian Contreras is an attorney, activist and community advocate.
+Christian is the principal and managing attorney of the Law Offices of Christian Contreras, PLC which is a multi-attorney firm.
+Christian has a robust law practice in the areas of civil rights, personal injury, trials and some criminal defense.
+Christian litigates a broad range of cases primarily focused on wrongful death cases and civil rights cases affecting constitutional rights.
+On average, Christian tries at least seven (7) jury trials per year.
+Christian also has an active appellate practice and has successfully prevailed at the Ninth Circuit of Appeals and California Court of Appeals.

-Mr. Contreras currently serves on the board of directors for the following non-profit organizations: East Los Angeles College Foundation, Protesters Defense Alliance, Mexican American Bar Association, Peoples College of Law, and Los Angeles Trial Lawyers' Charities Mr. Contreras also serves as the legal advisor for the League of United Latin American Citizens.
+Christian currently serves on the board of directors for the following non-profit organizations: Los Angeles Trial Lawyers’ Charities, East Los Angeles College Foundation, National Police Accountability Project, and Peoples College of Law.
+Contreras also serves as the legal advisor for the League of United Latin American Citizens.

-Finally, Mr. Contreras also teaches civil rights at the law school, Peoples College of Law.
+Christian has taught or teaches law and civil rights at various educational institutional including the law school, Peoples College of Law.

 Explore the latest insights and updates from our firm.
 Stay informed on legal trends, case outcomes, and actionable advice as we work to deliver justice, accountability, and meaningful change.